 This helps you gauge where your team members stand on certain issues, as many people may be more likely to speak up virtually than face-to-face.

-5) Everyone knows that sharing is a way of learning
+5) Sharing is the best way of learning

 Sharing information with others is a way of learning, and sharing written content, in particular, helps people build up expertise on the subject.
 Blogging internally in your company is a great way to clarify your knowledge and expertise in a way that helps you understand it better.